JuliaReinforcementLearning/ReinforcementLearning.jl/src/ReinforcementLearningZoo/README.md

 # Built-in Experiments

-Some built-in experiments are exported to help new users to easily run benchmarks with one line (for example, ``run(E`JuliaRL_BasicDQN_CartPole`)``).
+Some built-in experiments are exported to help new users to easily run benchmarks with one line.
 For experienced users, you are suggested to check [the source code](https://github.com/JuliaReinforcementLearning/ReinforcementLearningZoo.jl/tree/master/src/experiments) of those experiments and make changes as needed.

 ## List of built-in experiments